 Minimum cleaning and maintenance effort

 XPlanar is characterized by minimal cleaning and maintenance effort.
 No mechanical components are used to connect the tiles and the movers.
 In contrast to conventional transport systems, no guide rails, rollers or lubrication systems are required.
-The time required for regular maintenance intervals is reduced to a fraction, which significantly increases system availability.
+The time required for regular maintenance intervals is reduced to a fraction, which significantly increases the system availability.
 The absence of mechanical components simplifies system cleaning, which is an additional benefit.
 All tile and mover surfaces are smooth and easy to reach.
 For use in particularly demanding environments, the XPlanar tiles can be covered with stainless steel, glass or plastic to protect them from aggressive cleaning processes.
-The floating properties of the movers are not affected.
+Of course, this does not affect the floating properties of the XPlanar movers.

-Semiconductor manufacturing systems usually have many servomotors and stepper motors, each with relatively low power.
+Semiconductor manufacturing systems are usually equipped with many servomotors and stepper motors, each with relatively low power.
 Conventionally these are controlled by special drive controllers.
 Beckhoff enables this functionality to be integrated directly into the modular I/O stations.
 This saves space and reduces complexity.